clearwaterstream/LocalizedString/README.md

 # LocalizedString
-A simple library that allows you to fluently define a string and its various translations.
-When accesing the defined localized string, `Thread.CurrentThread.CurrentCulture` will be used to provide the relavant tanslated value, or you can request a value for a particular culture.
+A simple library that allows for fluent definition of a string and its various translations.
+When accessing a defined localized string, `Thread.CurrentThread.CurrentCulture` will be used to provide the relavant tanslated value.
+You can also request a value for a particular culture.

 Useful for short strings.
-If strings are getting longer - consider switching to time tested technique of using resource files
+If strings are getting longer -- consider switching to time-tested technique of using resource files.

 ## Here's how it's easy to define and use a LocalizedString: